Time and Absence

 Time off and leaves for non-represented academic personnel

-This page applies to non-represented academic personnel.
+This page applies to non-represented academic personnel, excluding librarians and faculty.
 Leaves and time offs for represented academic personnel are governed by their respective CBAs:

 Notifying your manager